clairegreenwood83/Professional-README-Generator/README.md

   - The application can be invoked by using the command node index.js in the terminal.
   - Answer the prompts that follow.
   - A README file will be created on success.
+The README file will be generated in mark down syntax so you can copy and paste that code into your project.

   ## License